 The schedule is TBD but more information will be shared as it is announced.

 Served at The Kingwood Volunteer Fire Department Community Building

 The livestock show has come a long way since its introduction to the festival in 1947.
-Back then, livestock producers showed their animals, dairy heifers, feeder calves and saddle horses in a high-topped tent, and spectators didn’t have a place to sit.
-Today, the Cow Palace is host to the cattle, sheep, goat and swine shows and competitions.
-Spectators can sit, relax and enjoy the various events such as the Grand Champion Market Steer selection, lamb dressing and pet show.
+Back then, livestock producers showed their animals, dairy heifers, feeder calves, and saddle horses in a high-topped tent, and spectators didn’t have a place to sit.
+Today, the Cow Palace hosts cattle, sheep, goat, and swine shows and competitions.
+Spectators can sit, relax and enjoy the various events such as the Grand Champion Market Steer selection, lamb dressing, and pet show.
 Check back soon for a detailed livestock schedule.